Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating

 \section{Method}

-To investigate how GenAI is being integrated into collaborative newsroom routines, we conducted 27 in-depth interviews with senior newsroom managers, editors, and front-line journalists in China.
+Our study investigates how individually adopted GenAI practices begin to intersect with team coordination and collaborative newswork, even when organization-level coordination remains in its early stages.
+We conducted 27 in-depth interviews with senior newsroom managers, editors, and front-line journalists in China.
 All participants were affiliated with news organizations that had initiated early-stage projects involving the development or deployment of GenAI tools.
 Each journalist had direct experience with GenAI in their collaborative newswork.
 In the following, we outline our participant recruitment strategy, the design and conduct of the interviews, and our approach to data analysis.